KnapsackPro/docs.knapsackpro.com/docs/ruby/knapsack/readme.md

   command: bundle exec rake knapsack:spinach
 {% endhighlight %}

-Now everything should works.
-You will get warning at the end of rspec/cucumber/minitest results if time execution will take too much.
+Now everything should work.
+You will get a warning at the end of rspec/cucumber/minitest results if time execution takes too long.

 ### Info for Travis users